 So far, we have visited Capitol Reef twice.

 We didn’t “get it” on our first visit here.
-Our first visit was at the end of December 2018, during a government shutdown.
-Like most people, we zipped through the park in just a half a day.
+Our first visit was at the end of December and, like most people, we zipped through the park in just a half a day.
 And yes, we liked Capitol Reef, but we had barely scratched the surface of what there is to do here.
 It was just enough time to know that we needed a return visit, and at least three more days, to go deeper into the park.

 If you love the idea of leaving the crowds behind and exploring a vast, remote area, you have several options.
 Cathedral Valley, with its sandstone monoliths and sweeping desert vistas, is a beautiful, unique way to spend a day in Capitol Reef.
 Or, you can Loop the Fold, another remote driving day along the waterpocket fold.